What Is Liveness Detection for AI Fraud? A Guide

 The system works by looking for clues that are almost impossible to fake.
 It analyzes a stream of data in real-time to catch everything from simple tricks to sophisticated, AI-driven attacks.
 By focusing on the subtle signals of life, it can effectively shut down bad actors before they gain access.
 Let’s break down exactly how it spots these different types of spoofing attempts.

-Catching Photo and Video Replays
+Spotting Simple Photo and Video Replay Attacks

 The most basic form of spoofing is also the most common: trying to trick a system with a static photo or a pre-recorded video of the legitimate user.
 Someone might hold up a high-resolution picture on a phone or play a video clip to fool a standard facial recognition camera.
 This is where liveness detection provides the first critical layer of defense.